Outer Banks Shrimping Charters

 Making Outer Banks Shrimping Charters Easy

 Capt.
 Sweitzer makes sure his shrimping charters are convenient and comfortable.
 A commercial fisherman since 1980 and a USCG licensed captain since 1998, has the on-the-water experience to keep his passengers safe.
-His boat, Hallie M, is a 40’ custom-built fishing boat powered by a reliable Cummins diesel engine and equipped with a full electronics package and top-of-the-line safety gear and fishing equipment.
+His boat, Hallie M, is a 40’ custom-built fishing boat powered by a reliable Cummins diesel engine and equipped with a full electronics package and top-of-the-line safety gear and boating equipment.
 A shaded deck and marine toilet ensure passengers’ comfort.